dotnet/docs/docs/standard/net-standard.md

 ---
 title: .NET Standard
-description: Learn about .NET Standard, its versions and the .NET implementations that support it. ms.date: 09/23/2019 ms.technology: dotnet-standard ms.custom: "updateeachrelease" ms.assetid: c044882c-af15-45f2-96d1-534557a5ee9b
+description: Learn about .NET Standard, its versions and the .NET implementations that support it. ms.date: 02/13/2020 ms.technology: dotnet-standard ms.custom: "updateeachrelease" ms.assetid: c044882c-af15-45f2-96d1-534557a5ee9b
 ---
 # .NET Standard

 [.NET Standard](https://github.com/dotnet/standard) is a formal specification of .NET APIs that are intended to be available on all .NET implementations.
-The motivation behind .NET Standard is establishing greater uniformity in the .NET ecosystem.
-[ECMA 335](https://github.com/dotnet/runtime/blob/master/docs/project/dotnet-standards.md) continues to establish uniformity for .NET implementation behavior, but there's no similar spec for the .NET Base Class Libraries (BCL) for .NET library implementations.
+The motivation behind .NET Standard is to establish greater uniformity in the .NET ecosystem.
+[ECMA 335](https://github.com/dotnet/runtime/blob/master/docs/project/dotnet-standards.md) continues to establish uniformity for .NET implementation behavior, and while ECMA 335 specifies a small set of standard libraries, the .NET Standard specification encompasses a broader range of .NET APIs.

 .NET Standard enables the following key scenarios: